A Place to Pause began as a therapy practice and grew into a home for reflection, creativity, connection, and meaningful change.

 While therapy remains an important part of this work, meaningful reflection and growth can also emerge through conversation, creativity, community, and shared experience.

-Each offering is different, but they are connected by the same purpose: creating space to pause, listen, reflect, and move toward what matters.
+Whether through therapy, groups, workshops, community gatherings, or collaborative projects, each offering is connected by the same purpose: creating space to pause, listen, reflect, and move toward what matters most.

 Begin with a conversation.